microsoft/BotFramework-Composer/docs/tutorial-create-echobot.md

 All of the prerequisites for creating an echo bot are included in [Set up Bot Framework Composer with Yarn](./setup-yarn.md).

 ## Creating an echo bot
-1. Follow the instructions in [setup Composer with Yarn](./setup-yarn.md) to get Composer running.
+1. Follow the instructions in [Set up Bot Framework Composer with Yarn](./setup-yarn.md) to get Composer running.
 After opening Composer in a browser click the **Echo Bot** button at the top of the Examples list on the homepage.

 ![homepage new button](./media/tutorial-echobot/echo-new.png)